googleapis/google-cloud-php/PubSub/migrating.md

 - restRetryFunction -> Renamed to retrySettings.retryFunction
 - grpcRetryFunction -> Renamed to retrySettings.retryFunction
 - delayFunc/calcDelayFunction -> Removed in favour of the properties `retrySettings.initialRetryDelayMillis`, `retrySettings.retryDelayMultiplier` and `retrySettings.maxRetryDelayMillis`.

-### Client config changes

-The following properties are removed/replaced with other options present in GAX.
-This was done to achieve consistent behaviour that already exists in most of the other products.

-- authCache -> Moved to `credentialsConfig.authCache`
-- authCacheOptions -> Moved to `credentialsConfig.authCacheOptions`
-- credentialsFetcher -> Moved to `credentials`
-- keyFile -> Moved to `credentials`
-- keyFilePath -> Moved to `credentials`
-- requestTimeout -> Removed from client options and moved to a call option `timeoutMillis`
-- scopes -> Moved to `credentialsConfig.scopes`
-- defaultScopes -> Moved to `credentialsConfig.defaultScopes`
-- quotaProject -> Moved to `credentialsConfig.quotaProject`
-- httpHandler -> Moved to `transportConfig.rest.httpHandler`
-- authHttpHandler -> Moved to `credentialsConfig.authHttpHandler`
-- asyncHttpHandler -> Removed in favour of a single httpHandler option.
-- restOptions -> Moved to `transportConfig.rest`
-- grpcOptions -> Moved to `transportConfig.grpc`
-- accessToken -> Removed
-- shouldSignRequest -> Deprecated

 ### IAM class changes